imegeek/termux-login/README.md

-   Termux is a Android emulator we can run many kali linux tools in termux (android) so here i am created a small python script which works as a login page like facebook/google.
+   Termux is a Android emulator we can run many kali linux tools in termux (android) so here i am created a small python script which works as a login page likes facebook/google.

    Termux-login